Miscellaneous white spored Wood-inhabiting Mushrooms

-Flammulina - this is what Enoki looks like in the wild, and the amazing morphologic change into a needle-thin long stemmed mushroom with a pinprick head and smooth white stem is an astonishing example of how environmental conditions can change a species.
-On the small side, with a dark velvety stem when mature (and difficult to ID before then).
+Flammulina - this is what Enoki looks like in the wild, and the amazing morphologic change into a all-white, needle-thin, long stemmed mushroom with a pinprick head is an astonishing example of how environmental conditions can change a species.
+They are on the small side (<5 cm), with a dark velvety stem when mature (and difficult to ID before then).
 Somewhat viscid orange-brown cap that is not hygrophanous, growing on hardwood.
-Not uncommon in the year round.
-Usually <5cm.
-Related to Armillaria.
+Not uncommon year round.
+Related to Armillaria (above) and Strobilurus.
 Japanese growers (who are usually heavy consumers) of this mushroom in Nagano were found to have much lower cancer rates than those in other Japanese provinces.

 Other miscellaneous mushrooms - usually adnexed to adnate gills.